Azure/ADXIoTAnalytics/README.md

-# ADX IoT Analytics Demo
+# ADX for IoT Analytics (Hands-On Lab)
-Azure Data Explorer can provide valuable insights into your Iot workloads.
-In the following Demo we look at thermostat IoT Devices that are in 3 different office buildings.
+Azure Data Explorer can provide valuable insights into your IoT workloads.
+In the following lab, we look at thermostat IoT Devices that are in 3 different office buildings.

 The following will deploy the following:
 - IoT Central Store Analytics Template